Painter, Environmental artist

 - Oral history interview with Herbert Ferber, 1968 Apr.
 22-1969 Jan.
 6

-- Image Gallery items from other collections related to Ferber, Herbert
+- Image and Media Gallery items from other collections related to Ferber, Herbert

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Herbert Ferber, 1981 June 2, Archives of American Art, Smithsonian Institution.